-(except as marked to the contrary below) [ ] to vote for all nominees listed below [ ]
+1. ELECTION OF AUTHORITY DIRECTORS FOR all nominees listed below WITHHOLD AUTHORITI (except as marked to the to vote for all nominees contra y below) [] listed belo w []

 ROY F. FARMER, ROY E. FARMER, GUENTER W. BERGER, LEWIS A. COFFMAN, CATHERINE E. CROWE, JOHN M. ANGLIN (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided above.)